ErpNetDocs/winclient/introduction/system-forms/properties-form.md

-# Properties Form
+# Properties form

-In the <b>Properties Form</b>, we systemize the information about documents and definitions. <br>
+In the <b>Properties form</b>, we systemize the information about documents and definitions. <br>
 Open it in the File Menu >> Properties.

 ![General Properties](pictures/general-properties.png)

-You can find the following within the Properties Form:
+You can find the following within the Properties form:

 1. <b>General</b> tab (for documents and definitions):